Mishalzeera/the-money-manager/README.md

 imports and secondary functions (more or less) as well.
 This was really a pain to navigate through when wanting to crossreference functions.

 Also, writing forms directly in the HTML is fussy and insecure.
-The author was a bit too far into the project when he discovered WTForms, which would have made it all a lot more fun and easier to test, also to prepare for Django - which has a similar function built-in.
+I was a bit too far into the project when I discovered WTForms, which would have made it all a lot more fun and easier to test, also to prepare for Django - which has a similar function built-in.

-Coming to some familiarity with basic Flask concepts made the core concepts regarding "the backend" clearer for the author.
+Coming to some familiarity with basic Flask concepts made the core concepts regarding "the backend" clearer for myself.
 Sometimes there is some confusion, it is suspected that many are confused and there is often a misuse of the term even by professionals.
-There is much less of that, and the author is less stressed by the thought of "which backend framework should I learn", considering that the basic concepts are the same and its simply a matter of syntax and conventions.
+There is much less of that, and I am less stressed by the thought of "which backend framework should I learn", considering that the basic concepts are the same and its mostly a matter of syntax and conventions.

-Overall a pivotal and interesting learning experience with an end result that is hoped will help a rather blank CV, considering the author has been a cook, baker and musician his whole adult life.
+Overall a pivotal and interesting learning experience with an end result that is hoped will help a rather blank CV, considering I have been a cook, baker and musician my whole adult life.